C# Generic Methods

 Generic Methods Constraints

-Constraints are validations on type arguments which type of parameter we can pass in generic method.
-Generic class and Generic methods follow the same constraints.
+Constraints are validations on type arguments, which is the type of parameter we can pass in the generic method.
+Generic classes and generic methods follow the same constraints.

 There are six types of constraints.